LevinJ/SFND_3D_Object_Tracking/README.md

 3) FAST-SIFT
 <img src="images/fast_sift.png"  />

-Overall, I would say all the three combinations look very good, and ORB-ORB could be the best as it can hanlle orientation change bewteen subsequent image frames, and is probably able to do a better job in curved road.
+Overall, I would say all the three combinations look very good.

 ## Refelction

-This project builds a pipeline to estimate time to collision with preceding car by useing both ldiar point and camera image, which is a very cool. a few takeaway,
+This project builds a pipeline to estimate time to collision with preceding car by useing both lidar point and camera image, which is a very cool.
+Below are a few takeaway,

 1. The idea of using keypoints/descriptor to track 3d bounding box is very appealing, and is expected to perform much more robost than distance based tracking method.
 2. As no ground truth TTC is provided, we are not able to get an thorough evaluation on the accuary of current pipeline.
 3. There are various hard coded parameters in the pipeline, the robutstness of the pipeline to unseen data/scenario remains to be tested.
-4. Using EKF to fuse ldiar and camera ttc shoudl be able to improve the robustness of the pipeline.
+4. Using EKF to fuse ldiar and camera ttc should be able to improve the robustness of the pipeline.